Leyner-Andres-Bejarano-Palacios/java_tutorial/exercises/java_concepts_exercise/java_concepts_exersice.md

 and just prints the original string.
 To print "WORLD" , use s = s.toUpperCase() and s = s.substring(6, 11) .

+### 1.2.6  indexOf

+A string s is a circular rotation of a string t if it matches when the characters are circularly shifted by any number of positions; e.g., ACTGACG is a circular shift of TGACGAC , and vice versa.
+Detecting this condition is important in the study of genomic sequences.
+Write a program that checks whether two given strings s and t are circular

+### solution

+StringRotation.java